Jrdheeraj/rooftop-solar-detection/README.md

 ---

-**Last Updated:** December 3, 2025
-**Status:** ✅ Ready for EcoInnovators Ideathon 2026 submission
-**Challenge Deadline:** December 6, 2025

-Note: Due to API access restrictions "GOOGLE_STATIC_MAPS_API" AND other API's are not for free so, the model was trained and validated on a high-fidelity synthetic dataset that simulates rooftop conditions.
-The pipeline is fully production-ready and can be switched to live satellite imagery by updating a single API key environment variable
+Note: Due to API access restrictions (Google Static Maps and other imagery APIs are not free at scale), the model was trained and validated on a high-fidelity synthetic dataset that simulates rooftop conditions.
+The pipeline is fully production-ready and can be switched to live satellite imagery by updating the image-fetch component to use a permitted imagery API and API key.